-Fundamentals of organic structural theory, chemical bonding, nomenclature, stereochemistry, structure/property relationships and analysis of carbon compounds are covered.
+First course in a two-semester organic sequence.
+Fundamentals of organic structural theory, chemical bonding, nomenclature, and stereochemistry of alkanes, alkenes, alkyl halides, alcohols, and carbonyl compounds.
 Reaction mechanisms are emphasized as the basis for understanding organic reactions.
 Techniques used in the synthesis, purification and analysis of organic compounds are emphasized in the laboratory.
 Prerequisites: Chemistry 162.
 Every year.

-271. Biochemistry I. 4 semester hours.
+271. Principles of Biochemistry.
+4 semester hours.

 Introduction to the study of structural biochemistry and metabolism.
 Emphasis on the chemistry of macromolecules (including proteins, lipids, carbohydrates and nucleic acids) involved in physiological processes.
+Enzyme kinetics, thermodynamics, acid-base and redox chemistry are discussed in the biochemical setting.
+The pathways of metabolism, including but not limited to glycolysis, gluconeogenesis, the citric acid cycle, oxidative phosphorylation and photosynthesis, are studied at a level allowing for an understanding of the chemical principles of catabolism and anabolism along with the regulation of the network of different pathways.
+Amino acid and nucleotide metabolism are also discussed.
 Prerequisites: Chemistry 201 and Biology 170.
 Every year.